The Nevada law for contributing to the delinquency of a minor prohibits causing a child to either:

 6.4.
 Luring a child

-Nevada law prohibits contacting a child under 16 and more than 5 years younger with the intent to take him/her away without the guardian’s consent.
+Nevada law prohibits contacting a child under sixteen (16) years old and more than five (5) years younger than the defendant with the intent to take the child away without the guardian’s consent.
 And if the purpose of the luring was sexual, the child’s age is irrelevant: All that matters is the defendant believed the victim was under 16 and at least 5 years younger.
-The Nevada crime of luring a child can be a gross misdemeanor or a felony.11

 Call a Nevada criminal defense attorney…